Exploring Global Health Challenges

-- Eligibility: Freshmen, sophomores and juniors currently enrolled at Princeton are eligible to apply for HGC internship grants.
+- Eligibility: Freshmen, sophomores and juniors currently enrolled at Princeton are eligible to apply for GHP internship grants.
 These internships are not open to graduating seniors, Princeton students on a leave of absence, or students at other universities.

 How to Apply